Nathan H. Lents: Intelligent Design criticism

-Science education
+Science Communication

-Lents has had articles published in journals and magazines, including Skeptic Magazine, The Wall Street Journal, The Observer, Psychology Today, and The Chronicle of Higher Education.
+Lents has had articles published in journals and magazines, including Newsweek Skeptic Magazine, The Wall Street Journal, The Observer, Psychology Today, and The Chronicle of Higher Education.
 He regularly contributes modules for the Visionlearning science education project.
 He also maintains The Human Evolution Blog and authors most of its content.
 He blogs for Psychology Today under the tagline "Beastly Behavior: How Evolution Shaped Our Minds and Bodies."

-Lents is the host and executive producer of the This World of Humans podcast, a collaboration with the Visionlearning project, focusing on new research in the area of biology and social science.
+Lents previously hosted the This World of Humans podcast, a collaboration with the Visionlearning project, and was a featured presenter at CSIConin 2019 and 2022.

-In 2019, Lents was a featured presenter at CSICon, speaking about "Human Errors: What Our Quirks Tell Us about Our Past".

 As of 2022, Lents is a fellow with the Committee for Skeptical Inquiry.

 Media coverage

 Lents has appeared on television, radio, and news articles commenting about forensic science, human evolution, and other science issues.
-His television appearances have included The Today Show, 48 Hours, Access Hollywood, The Brian Lehrer Show, BBC World Service Television, and Al Jazeera.
+His television appearances have included The Today Show, 48 Hours, The Whole Story with Anderson Cooper (CNN), Access Hollywood, The Brian Lehrer Show, BBC World Service Television, and Al Jazeera.

 Lents's work has been quoted by various publications, including the Associated Press, Vice, The New York Times, Scientific American and others.
 His blog has been quoted by USA Today, the Daily Mirror, the Daily Mail, The Daily Telegraph, New York Magazine, the New York Post, IFL Science, People Magazine, and was mentioned on Live with Kelly and Ryan.